apache/mesos/docs/modules.md

 ## <a name="Invoking"></a>Invoking Mesos modules

-The command-line flag `--modules` is available for Mesos master, slave, and tests to specify a list of modules to be loaded and be available to the internal subsystems.
+The command-line flag `--modules` is available for Mesos master, agent, and tests to specify a list of modules to be loaded and be available to the internal subsystems.